 The $3.1 billion Seattle tunnel was designed to replace the downtown Alaskan Way Viaduct after it was damaged in a 2001 earthquake.
 The “Bertha” tunnel-boring machine sustained physical damage far beneath the surface, and a recovery shaft was drilled so that it could be repaired.
 A consortium of insurance companies denied coverage to Seattle Tunnel Partners’ (STP) claims under a Builder’s Risk Policy.
 STP, the contractor building the SR 99 Alaskan Way Viaduct Replacement Project in Seattle, is seeking coverage from its property insurers for damage to the project and the tunnel-boring machine.

 In 2015, STP filed a lawsuit seeking recovery of policy proceeds.
-Along with co-counsel, GTTC lawyers Dale Kingman, Haley Krug, and Greg Pendleton represent STP in this ongoing massive insurance recovery case.
-Haley and Dale represented STP in a vigorous court battle over where the insurance dispute was to be decided.
-Over months of litigation, they helped STP’s litigation team defeat the insurers’ numerous attempts – at both the Superior Court and appellate levels – to move the dispute to New York.
-The case will now be decided locally, in the community the project serves.
+Along with co-counsel, GTTC lawyers Dale Kingman, Matthew Pierce, and Greg Pendleton represent STP in this ongoing massive insurance recovery case.
+Dale represented STP in a vigorous court battle over where the insurance dispute was to be decided.
+Over months of litigation, he helped STP’s litigation team defeat the insurers’ numerous attempts – at both the Superior Court and appellate levels – to move the dispute to New York.
+Following three years of litigation, the case is now on appeal.

 D.C.
 Court rules for building owner in construction defect dispute

 A large, multi-employer pension fund with significant real estate holders was involved in a multi-million dollar construction defect suit involving extensive water damage in a building it owned in Washington, D.C.
 Dale Kingman and Haley Krug represented the pension fund in complex, multi-party litigation that ended in a three-month trial.
 The court awarded significant damages to repair leaks and resulting water damage throughout the building.
-Dale and Haley also obtained substantial recoveries for the owners through pre-trial settlements.
+Dale and Haley also obtained substantial recoveries for the owners through pre-trial settlements, as well as a significant portion of the client's attorney fees.

 Defending an investment advisor in “bet the company” bad faith case